-In 1986, Welling began a series of color photograms made with shadows, titled “Degradés.”
-Two years later, he began photographing brown drapery with the 20 x 24 inch Polaroid camera in New York.
-The Polaroids and “Degradés” were exhibited at Christine Burgin Gallery in New York and in the BiNational at the Museum of Fine Arts, Boston.
-He had his first one-person show in Europe in October 1987 at Galerie Samia Saouma, Paris.
-This exhibition began a creatively rich sequence of projects in France, Germany, Switzerland, Austria, Belgium, and England.
+In 1986 Welling began a series of color photograms made with shadows, titled “Degradés.”
+Two years later he began photographing brown drapery with the 20 x 24 inch Polaroid camera in New York.
+“Brown Polaroids” and “Degradés” were exhibited at Christine Burgin Gallery, New York and in the BiNational at the Museum of Fine Arts, Boston.
+In October 1987 Welling had his first one-person show in Europe at Galerie Samia Saouma, Paris and this exhibition began a creatively rich sequence of projects in France, Germany, Switzerland, Austria, Belgium, and England.
 In the early 1990s, he had survey shows at the Kunsthalle Bern, Switzerland; the Musee de Rochechouart, Limoges, France; and Kunstnernes Hus, Oslo, Norway.
-He completed three book projects during this period: “Les voies ferrees, St.-Etienne et la plaine du Forez” (1990), on the first French railroad line; “Usines de dentelle” (1993), on lace factories in Calais, France; and “Wolfsburg” (1994), on the Nazi origins of the Volkswagen factory in Wolfsburg, Germany.
+He completed four book projects in the early 1990’s: “Les voies ferrees, St.-Etienne et la plaine du Forez” (1990), on the first French railroad line; “19 Photographs” (1990), aluminum foil photographs; “Usines de Dentelle” (1993), and “Wolfsburg” (1994), on the Nazi origins of the Volkswagen factory in Wolfsburg, Germany.

 In 2009 Welling received an “AICA Award of Excellence for the Best Show In A Commercial Gallery Nationally 2007/2008” given by the International Association of Art Critics, United States Section, for his 2008 exhibition at Regen Projects.

-Following “New Abstractions,” Welling produced two additional bodies of abstract, geometric work in 2005, “War” and “Quadrilaterals,” using the program Maya.
-In “War” Welling created an imaginary landscape that he destroyed and then photographed.
-“Quadrilaterals,” also using Maya and Photoshop, were based on a series of 20x24in black and white Polaroids of four-sided shapes.
-In recreating the work in Maya, Welling produced facsimile images of the Polaroids in vector space.
-In 2009 Jacob Samuel produced some of the “Quadrilaterals” as intaglio prints.
+Following “New Abstractions,” Welling produced two additional bodies of abstract work in 2005, “War” and “Quadrilaterals,” using the program Autodesk Maya.
+In “War,” Welling created an imaginary landscape that he destroyed and then photographed in virtual space.
+“Quadrilaterals,” also made using Maya, were based on a series of 20x24in Polaroids of four-sided shapes that were recreated in Maya’s vector space.
+In 2009 Jacob Samuel published “Quadrilaterals” as a portfolio of intaglio prints.

 In 2002 Welling was invited to participate in The Hudson Valley Art Project initiated by Diane Shamash.
-Welling’s contribution, “Agricultural Works/Insect Chorus” was made in collaboration with his brother Will Welling, a musician, who wrote music for Welling’s photographs of farms in the Hudson Valley.
+Welling’s contribution, “Agricultural Works/Insect Chorus” (12 x 15 in and 24 x 30 in chromogenic prints) was made in collaboration with his brother, Will Welling, a musician who wrote music for Welling’s photographs of farms in the Hudson Valley.